filipafcastro/fullstack_deeplearning_course/Lectures/1 - Deep Learning Fundamentals/readme.md

 + Stochastic Gradient Descent (SGD): Instead of updating each weight at a time, we do it in batches.
 Stochastic gradient descent aka batch gradient descent.
 Less compute per optimization step (you just use one batch, not the entire data) for each optimization step.
 But of course it's more noisy than using all the data.

 + How to compute these derivatives efficiently?
-Chain rule, because the neural net is made of computations which always have a gradient, this ia, functions that always have a derivative (eg. ax+b).
+Chain rule, because the neural net is made of computations which always have a gradient, this is, functions that always have a derivative (eg. ax+b).
 This is called the **backpropagation step**.

 + we don't have to do it by hand, we have **automatic differentiation software** like PyTorch, Theano or Tensorflow.
 We just need to program the function/forward pass and the software automatically computes the derivatives in the backward pass.